Posted: Jul 31, 2023 · Updated: Apr 27, 2026 · Becky Newton · Lakewood, WA

 Lakewood is a growing city, planning for another 20,000 residents by 2044.
 We’re building a truly walkable downtown with art and cultural amenities, enhanced parks and recreational activities, restaurants, pubs and wine-tasting rooms, retailers, and fun for the whole family.
 A good portion of the commercial and residential development is planned for the Downtown subarea.

+Lakewood Station District has approximately 500 new units under construction as of Summer 2025, 345 of which are low-income (60% area median income).
 Right on I-5, with connections to major transportation networks, the Lakewood Station District Subarea has over 100 housing development units in the pipeline, both market-rate and affordable.
 The plan for this district envisions a multi-modal commuter hub at the southern terminus of Sound Transit’s commuter rail service, providing an amenity-rich, transit-oriented development node surrounding the Lakewood Station with access to regional rail and freeway transportation.
 Residents will need more shopping options close to home, and travelers can easily access these businesses right off the interstate.

 Both the Downtown and Station districts in Lakewood are targeted growth areas, looking to attract mixed-use businesses.